 - Takeaway: In one-catcher leagues, it's generally a good idea to pass on the big names and go for value.
 You'll usually find some nifty breakouts (in the late rounds or for free on the wire), and keep in mind most of your competitors won't be actively seeking a catcher if they're content with their brand name.
 Heck, this was a good year to actually add second catcher even as a utility player — there's been that much juice at the position.

-Allen Craig, Cardinals
+First Base: Allen Craig, Cardinals

 Overall Y!
 Rank (Preseason, Current): 261, 125